 None.
 All the information is currently available via existing APIs just in less convenient ways.

 Other End User Impact¶

 It simplifies things from a client perspective because you don’t need to know what sort of token you have to list projects/domains from.
 In general it simplifies receiving information regarding the current token, both the existing and anything we choose to expose in future.

-/v3/OS-FEDERATION/projects and /v3/OS-FEDERATION/domains endpoints.
+/v3/OS-FEDERATION/domains endpoints.
 We may want to redirect requests from

 New APIs.
 Possibly some changes to the documentation regarding the standard workflow of scoping tokens.